lfhenrl/hhl-ui/src/pages/components/dialog_service.md

 # Dialog Service

-If you add `<hhl-dialog-service/>` to your "app" page, you vill get a global dialog, Snack/Alert and a EventBus that can be used on all pages.
+If you add `<H_dialog-service/>` to your "app" page, you vill get a global dialog, Snack/Alert and a EventBus that can be used on all pages.

-## Add hhl-dialog-service
+## Add H_dialog-service

 ::: warning
 It is very important it's only added one time and in the main page (app.vue).
 :::